gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-10-stapler-i-remade-a-32-year-old-classic-macintosh-app.md

 - Play: Music app, Hacker News app, Twitter app
 - Movie: run Caffeine to keep your computer on, shortcut to Sleep Displays

 It's an odd way of thinking about working on a computer—task-based rather than app-based or document-based.
 Indeed, some might say it's an outdated way of thinking about it.
-But I'm always banging the drum that there is so much good stuff that was prematurely left behind with the memories of System 7 (I still use it)
+But I'm always banging the drum that there is so much good stuff that was prematurely left behind with the memories of System 7 ([I still use it](/2024/08/10/stapler-i-remade-a-32-year-old-classic-macintosh-app/)), BeOS, OS/2, Amiga Workbench, GEM and the alternative desktops of Atari ST, and so on.
+So I thought I'd see if I could walk the walk as well as talk the talk.

 ## Details